List of all -year-old Apple-1 computers in a virtual museum. Mobile-friendly and responsive website.

 Thanks

-Thank you to the many people who helped the registry with information, pictures, stories and above all, more facts.
+Thank you to the many people who helped the Registry with information, pictures, stories, and above all, more facts.

 Ron Wayne,